burwei/sgl/README.md

  - [glfw](https://github.com/go-gl/glfw)
  - [mgl32](https://github.com/go-gl/mathgl)

-SimpleGL provides Object, Group, Viewpoint, LightSource, some common shapes and some routine functions to make modern OpenGL development more easily, and fast.
+SimpleGL provides Object, Group, Viewpoint, LightSource, some common shapes and some routine functions to make modern OpenGL development more easily and fast.
 It could be seen as a lightweight wrapper just to simplify the OpenGL routines and organize the code, so developers can get rid of those verbose routines and focus on shaders, vertices and business logics.

 ## Installation